The Snap-Back is a EURUSD day trading strategy for the 1-minute chart that captures high momentum situations during a

 - A sharp rally that stays below where the drop started.

-- Another sharp drop back to the recent low (bottom of “h”)
+- Another sharp drop back to the recent low (bottom of what now looks like an “h”)

 - At least a two-bar/candle pause near the low of h…slightly above or below is fine.

 - Enter on a breakout below the low of the two-bar pause.
 This is the default trigger for entry, but there are several variations that can occur if the price moves up slightly before dropping.
 A few of these variations are discussed in the video below.

 The chart below shows the basic pattern.
 There are some other trades and strategies on this chart as well, but the snap-back is marked with the black wavy line and is the last trade on the right.
-This one occurred after I had finished trading for the day but it still occurred during that prime EURUSD day trading window, at about 11 am EST (9 am on this chart, which is MST).
+This one occurred after I had finished trading for the day but it still occurred during that prime EURUSD day trading window.

 There is an h pattern that matches the criteria mentioned above.
 Wait for at least a 2-bar pause at the bottom of the h.
 Enter short when the price drops below the low of the 2-bar pause.
 During the 2-bar pause, measure the height of the 2-bar pause, add your spread, and this is your stop loss distance.
 Multiply by 2.5 to get the target price.
 [If you have a larger spread than 0.5 pips, you may need to reduce the reward:risk.
 The criteria I use are based on having a small spread.]